 - Snakes pose the greatest threat to elephants.

 When people talk about drugs, you’ve probably heard the phrase “…it could kill an elephant.”
 There are certainly drugs and toxins that can kill elephants, but is anything similarly true in the wild world of nature?
 It turns out, yes —when it comes to animals, there are some that can kill an elephant.
 Read on to learn more about the animals that can attack and defeat or even kill an elephant, each in their own special way.
 After all, it’s not a competition —just to be able to take down a trunked behemoth is brag-worthy enough.

 Lions are elephants’ number one natural enemy and another member of the Big Five.
-They move and hunt in packs.
-It is the lionesses that do most of the hunting for everyone, while the lions protect the pride.
-As a hunting pack, they have power in numbers against a solitary elephant.
-Though they can and do hunt on their own, they tend to do so with smaller prey.
-Lions’ main prey are zebras, buffalo, wildebeests, and giraffes.
-Although they can survive 14 days without food, they need to eat between 11 and 16 pounds of meat each day.
+While they move and hunt in packs, it is the lionesses that do most of the hunting for everyone, while the male lions protect the pride.
+As a hunting pack, a group of lionesses have power in numbers against a solitary elephant.
+Though lions can and do hunt on their own, they tend to do so with smaller prey.
+They will only take on something as large as an elephant if they have the numbers to succeed.

 Tigers, unlike some other predatory mammals, do not move or hunt in packs.
 Instead, they are solitary.
 When they hunt, they stealthily stalk their prey.
 They then pounce when they are close enough and the prey is far away enough from others of their kind.
 Hunting is done once every eight or nine days.
 When they eat meat, they need to eat about 18kg to last them until the next hunt.
 It makes sense as to why a tiger would seek to kill an elephant.
 However, due to the danger of being trampled to death, a tiger tends to go for the very young, sick, or old.
 As it does with other prey, it bites the elephant’s neck to kill it.